ID

 Advanced Child Welfare

 An exploration of issues in our society that impact the welfare of children in the context of social justice and disproportionality.
-Particular attention will be paid to providing students with the knowledge of types of services available to dependent, neglected, abused, and delinquent children.
+Particular attention will be paid to providing students with the knowledge of types of services available to dependent, neglected, abused, and justice involved youth.

 Get More Info